EDDYMENS/EDDYMENS/README.md

 ## Read me

-Hi, I'm Eddymens, a hobo with a laptop.
+Hi, I'm Eddymens, a typist with a laptop.
 I currently live and work in Luxembourg.

 I have 5 years experience providing software development training, building and selling software.
 I currently work with VueJS on the frontend, Laravel on the backend.
 You can find some of my work here